nbareil/justanothergeek.chdir.org/content/post/2012-01-24-linux-security-in-2011-or-my-lkmls.md

 ---
 date: "2012-01-24T16:16:00Z"
 title: Linux security in 2011, or my LKML's yearly digest
+description: This is my bookmarks about Linux kernel security in 2011.
 ---

 ### Linux security in 2011, or LKML's yearly digest